devlaming/jadoc/README.md

 cd jadoc
 ```

-Then run the following commands to create a custom Python environment which has all of `mgreml`'s dependencies (i.e. an environment that has packages such as `numpy` and `scipy` pre-installed):
+Then run the following commands to create a custom Python environment which has all of `jadoc`'s dependencies (i.e. an environment that has packages such as `numpy` and `scipy` pre-installed):

 ```
 conda env create --file jadoc.yml conda activate jadoc
 ```

-(or `activate mgreml` instead of `conda activate mgreml` on some machines).
+(or `activate jadoc` instead of `conda activate jadoc` on some machines).

 In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `jadoc` only requires Python 3.x with the packages `numpy`, `scipy`, and `numba` installed.